PretendoNetwork/website/docs/en_US/install/azahar.md

 <img src="/assets/images/docs/install/azahar/azahar_set_up_enterIP_N3DS.png" width=100% height=auto/>

-Once again, a screen will appear on Azahar telling you to "update your Nintendo 3DS system".
+Once again, a screen will appear on Azahar telling you to "update your system".
 Click OK to allow it to proceed.

+<img src="/assets/images/docs/install/azahar/azahar_set_up_sysupdate_N3DS.png" width=100% height=auto/>

 Another screen will appear telling you some important information about system updates.
 Review this information and click "I Accept" to proceed to the update.

-<img src="/assets/images/docs/install/azahar/azahar_set_up_sysupdate_N3DS.png" width=100% height=auto/>

 Once the update is complete, click OK.